orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 Setting up the build environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note: On some distibutions, gcc 5+ is not available by default.
+For example in CentOS 7 the default version
+is 4.8 and gcc 7 this can be installed using devtoolset.

 The first thing to do is to create a directory for working with OTB.
 This guide will use ``~/OTB`` but you are free to choose something
 else.
 In this directory, there will be three locations: